 MALACCA, Malaysia — We stepped out to the garden almost at the same time.
 And almost at the same time we placed a bottle of softdrink on separate tables.

 “Would you mind if I smoked?”
 I asked politely.

 “Absolutely not, I’m here for the same reason,” he smiled and introduced himself.
-His name is Aurelian, and he’s from Orleans, France.
+His name is Aurelien, and he’s French.
 “Would you mind if I joined you?”

 “Not at all,” I beamed back.
 He moved to my table, pulled a chair, and sat comfortably.

 We spent the next hour at that rooftop garden of a hostel in Melaka under the bright moonlight that danced through a thin sheet of smoke.
 But we had too many words for our arid throats that had been longing for another drink, preferably with alcohol.